Internet Chess Server: History

 A handful of programmers who had worked on the original ICS became unhappy with what they saw as the commoditization of their project.
 They formed the Free Internet Chess Server (FICS), and continued to allow everyone to have access to all features for free.
 In 1996, John Fanning, uncle of Napster founder Shawn Fanning, started Chess.net, a commercial Internet chess server to rival ICS.
 Both services remain operational today.

 Protocol and access

 The ICS protocol is a simple, text-based variant of the TELNET protocol.
 It is sparsely documented and not standardised, although a few reference implementations and several clients exist.

 In addition to standalone clients, many servers also offer websites that can be used directly from a Web browser.
 These are popular with new users and users of public computers.

-Available servers

-Over the years, several Internet chess servers have been created.
-The most popular are Chess.com, Chesshub.com, Lichess, ICC, Chess Craft, Playchess.com, FICS and Chesscube.
-Chess is also among the games previously offered by non-specialist site Yahoo!
-Games.